-1 With respect to operational benefits, Release 1 capabilities will focus on leveraging 2 additional and more accurate data and infrastructure to enable new capabilities, including 3 automated and on-demand meter reading, remote disconnect and reconnect services, 4 automated move-in and move-out work, active voltage and load management, outage 5 detection and response, and energy theft protection.
-These capabilities are expected to deliver 6 significant operational benefits for meter reading, avoided work (truck rolls and service 7 appointments), improved outage response, reduced bad debt and write-offs, improved meter 8 to cash efficiencies, and reduced energy theft.
-9 The proposed 22 CEF-EC Release 1 smart capabilities (use cases) are listed in the 10 table below (Figure 4), which describes in more detail the use cases in terms of the types of 11 enabled capabilities and expected value for customers and stakeholders.
-10
+1 response, reduced bad debt and write-offs, improved meter to cash efficiencies, and reduced

+2 energy theft.

+The proposed 22 CEF-EC Release 1 smart capabilities (use cases) are listed in the table below (Figure 4), which describes in more detail the use cases in terms of the types of enabled capabilities and expected value for customers and stakeholders.